 Like with all home composting, you should avoid adding meat, dairy, and oily foods.
 These create an unfavorable environment for the worms.

 Compost Tumbler: Pros and Cons

-Now we’ve looked more closely at how a compost tumbler works, let’s revisit the pros and cons in more depth.
+Now that I’ve explained how a compost tumbler works, I want to revisit the pros and cons in more depth.

 Pros of Compost Tumblers

 Some of the main benefits that people who use compost tumblers enjoy include:

 1. Turnability / Mixes Easily / Easy to Use